Maratby/Tsunami/README.md

 I am going to fuse every vanilla Joker with Splash...
 Eventually.

-Currently contains 30 fusions between Splash and Vanilla Jokers!
+Currently contains 40 fusions between Splash and Vanilla Jokers!
 See the Collection ingame for more information!
-For once I can say, a lot of them have original art!
-I'm getting my shit together on that.
-Woohoo..
+Art is falling a bit behind...
+I still don't know how to do water.

 Contains many, many additional ways to gain Splash or Splash copies outside the joker pool!

-Cross-Mod Fusions available!
-I'll be working on more of these very soon, right now there is only one:
-- Cryptid's Sob

-Cross-Mod Fusions can be disabled in the Mod Config menu.
+Also contains a deck, and full CardSleeves support for both decks!
+Check out the effects when combined with other decks...

-Also introducing Gold Fusions!
-Fuse a second Splash with a Splash fusion Joker at a high price to power up its effects!
-Currently, only two fusions have Gold variants:
+Introducing Gold Fusions!
+Fuse a second Splash with a Splash Fusion Joker at a high price to power up its effects!
+Currently, only three fusions have Gold variants:
 - Splish Splash
 - Reflection
 - Marie